We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 After the initial climb from Krynica (which we immediately felt in the winter-lazy muscles of our legs), we went up towards Runek (1080m), which was the highest point of the first two days.
 Coincidentally it was also the place where we had our lunch, sitting on our bags in the snow and extending our faces to the precious warmth of the winter sun.

-Red trail to Runek (peak 1080 meters above sea level)
+The red trail to Runek (peak 1080 meters above sea level)

 After this short lunch break, we went down a bit before starting a long gentle ascent to the shelter on Hala Łabowska (1061m), where we spent our first night on the trail.

 All trails are well marked on trees as well as at all crossroads.
-With that number of blazes and signs it is almost impossible to stray from the track.
+With that number of blazes and signs, it is almost impossible to stray from the track.
 Even in a thick fog, which awaited us the next day, we did not have any problems with finding our way.

-Even though for most of the time we tried to follow the main Beskids mountain track, marked with the red blazes (a.k.a. “the red track”), we realised that on the first day we would not have enough time before the sun went down to follow it all the way from Krynica.
+Even though for most of the time we tried to follow the main Beskids mountain track, marked with the red blazes (a.k.a. “the red track”), we realized that on the first day we would not have enough time before the sun went down to follow it all the way from Krynica.
 That is why we took a shortcut.
-Thus, instead of taking the red track and climbing Jaworzyna Krynicka Mountain, from the town centre we first followed the yellow and late the blue track up to Runek after which we continued with the main red track.
+Thus, instead of taking the red track and climbing Jaworzyna Krynicka Mountain, from the town center we first followed the yellow and late the blue track up to Runek after which we continued with the main red track.

 In general, the weather that day was very pleasant.
-With lots of sun and blue skies we really enjoyed the first day of our hike.
+With lots of sun and blue skies, we really enjoyed the first day of our hike.